Strong coupling of virtual negative states in the Kapitza-Dirac effect: Relativistic quantum description

 For a more detailed study of the contribution of negative energy eigenstates in the quantum dynamics as shown in Figs. \ref{fig:time_evolution} and \ref{fig:Simulation_and_Predicted}, we are now discussing the perturbative short-time solution for the description of the process here, by following the conventions in references \cite{ahrens_2012_phdthesis_KDE,ahrens_bauke_2013_relativistic_KDE,ahrens_2020_two_photon_bragg_scattering,ahrens_guan_2022_beam_focus_longitudinal}.
 The diffraction amplitude of the two-photon Kapitza-Dirac effect can be encoded by the time-evolution of the two-component object

-with the absolute value square already denoted in Eq. \eqref{eq:c_plus_diffraction_probablity}.
-We again assume initial condition \eqref{eq:FSME_initial_conditions} for our system.
+where its absolute value square is already denoted in Eq. \eqref{eq:c_plus_diffraction_probablity}.
+We again assume the initial condition \eqref{eq:FSME_initial_conditions} for our system.
 Then $c^+_2(t)$ is related to the initial state $c^{+,\uparrow}_0(t)$ by the sub-matrix element $U^{+s;+\uparrow}_{2,0}(t,0)$ of the time-evolution operator via the general propagation equation

-The next neighbor-coupling of the interaction \eqref{eq:interaction_matrix} implies the necessity of second order time-dependent perturbation theory for the lowest non-vanishing contribution in $U^{+s;+\uparrow}_{2,0}(t,0)$.
+The next neighbor-coupling of the interaction \eqref{eq:interaction_matrix} implies the necessity for second order time-dependent perturbation theory for the lowest non-vanishing contribution in $U^{+s;+\uparrow}_{2,0}(t,0)$.
 The perturbative time-evolution operator can be denoted as \cite{sakurai2014modern}

-with the interaction $V$ as in Eq. \eqref{eq:interaction_matrix}, in the interaction picture
+with the interaction $V$ of Eq. \eqref{eq:interaction_matrix}, in the interaction picture

 In explicit index notion this interaction term reads as

 and allows us to denote Eq. \eqref{eq:general_second_perturbation_theory} in the form